jxcao98/WGS_SNV_analysis/README.md

 ## Variant prioritization
 Rare variants often lack statistical validity, so we recommend performing a cascade-based filtering strategy.
 In this pipeline, we will filter to keep rare and likely deleterious variants based on annotation results.
-After that, the next analyses are personalized, and examining loci in known disease-causative genes may be a good start.
+However, the next analyses are personalized, and examining loci in known disease-causative genes may be a good start.

   `python ./Variant_Priorization/Main.py`